 The best reason to visit is the incredible amount of backcountry and cat ski access there is.
 Volcano descents and full lines down from the peak of Los Nevados are two features from a huge number of possibilities in the backcountry.

-You might see online that Chillan got some not-so-great reviews, and this was because of a shift in ownership.
-But that is all in the past now, as the new management has been able to open up the majority of the tenure and now works on a ski-in ski-out basis with some nice amenities for those staying on the mountain.
-More about Nevados de Chillan
+You might see online that Chillan received some not-so-great reviews, and this was because of a shift in ownership.
+But that is all in the past now, as the new management has been able to open up the majority of the tenure and now works on a ski-in ski-out basis with some nice amenities for those staying right on the mountain.

 Cerro Catedral, Argentina

 The area is filled with the huge granite cathedral like spires that inspired its name.
 A quick hike into the backcountry and you’ll find some spectacular couloirs to ski.
-A definite spot to find is Refugio Frey.
+A definite spot to find is the Refugio Frey backcountry hut.
 The place is completely filled with dozens of couloirs just waiting to be ridden.

-Cerro Catedral is also only a 15-20 minute drive from the social hub of downtown Bariloche.
+Cerro Catedral is also only a 25-30 minute drive from the social hub of downtown Bariloche.
 It offers up the ability to party with the locals and get an in on the latest lines and best zones on the mountain over a late night Fernet y Coca.
-Parties in downtown have been known to go on past 6 a.m.
-So make sure to get down with all the Argentines and Brazilians before you hit the mountain.
-Read more about Bariloche’s Cerro Catedral
+Parties in downtown Bariloche have been known to go on past 6am, so make sure to get down with all the Argentines and Brazilians before you hit the mountain for more summer powder.

 Las Lenas, Argentina